Author Guidelines for British Journal of Clinical Pharmacology

 Manuscript Preparation Tips: Wiley has a range of resources for authors preparing manuscripts for submission available here.
 In particular, authors may benefit from referring to Wiley’s best practice tips on Writing for Search Engine Optimisation.

 Editing, Translation, and Formatting Support: Wiley Editing Services can greatly improve the chances of a manuscript being accepted.
 Offering expert help in English language editing, translation, manuscript formatting, and figure preparation, Wiley Editing Services ensures that the manuscript is ready for submission.

 Publication on preprint servers

-The journal will consider for review, however, articles previously available as preprints on non-commercial servers such as bioRxiv, psyArXiv, SocArXiv, etc. Authors may also post the submitted version of their manuscript to non-commercial servers at any time.
+The journal will consider for review articles previously available as preprints on non-commercial servers such as bioRxiv, psyArXiv, SocArXiv, etc, as long as authors have retained copyright of their articles during the preprint process.
+Authors may also post the submitted version of their manuscript to non-commercial servers at any time.
 Authors should update any pre-publication versions with a link to the final published article.
 Allowing submission under such circumstances does not, of course, guarantee that an article will be sent out for review to that it will be accepted for publication in BJCP.

 Editorial Review and Acceptance

 The acceptance criteria for all papers are the quality and originality of the research and its significance to journal readership.
 Except where otherwise stated, manuscripts are single-blind peer reviewed.
 Papers will only be sent to review if the Senior Editors determine that the paper meets the appropriate quality and relevance requirements.